 Guys, I am kind of obsessed with these Pressure Cooker Potatoes.
-Family and friends will tell you that I have always been obsessed with potatoes.
+Family and friends will tell you that potatoes have always bee obsessed with potatoes.
 I’m kind of the potato girl.
 Usually, though, it’s the mashed or french fried variety.
 Now, with the pressure cooker in my life, these potatoes are quickly becoming my favorite weeknight meal side dish.

 If you are a fan of potatoes that are crispy on the outside and light and fluffy on the inside, then you too are going to love these Pressure Cooker Potatoes too.
 They don’t take long to cook at all.
 I cook them for 5 minutes on high pressure and then do a 10 minute natural release.